 You are here

-For districts/BOCES using the Colorado Performance Management System (COPMS) in RANDA, the following guidance is offered for how to complete educator evaluations within the system given the modifications to MSL/MSO monitoring for the 2020-21 evaluation cycle.
+For districts/BOCES using the Colorado Performance Management System (COPMS) in RANDA, the following guidance is offered for how to complete educator evaluations within the system.
 Our team of Educator Effectiveness Regional Specialists are available to answer questions and provide support in the manner that is most helpful, or email the Educator Effectiveness team with questions and/or requests for support.

-The COPMS in RANDA is up and running for the 2020-21 school year.
+The COPMS in RANDA is up and running for the 2021-22 school year.
 The system already allows for flexibility to accommodate the unique processes that districts/BOCES engage in for evaluating their respective educators.
-Therefore, each district/BOCES can determine when and how to proceed with adjustments in response to the modified MSL/MSO monitoring by CDE.
-Districts/BOCES are strongly encouraged to engage with their Advisory Personnel Performance Evaluation Council (1338), educators, and legal counsel to determine the most effective and productive evaluation processes for the 2020-21 school year.
+Therefore, each district/BOCES can determine when and how to proceed with adjustments in response to the ever-changing educational landscape.
+Districts/BOCES are strongly encouraged to engage with their Advisory Personnel Performance Evaluation Council (1338), educators, and legal counsel to determine the most effective and productive evaluation processes for the 2021-22 school year.
 In general, the following key points are applicable:

 - Consistent with year’s past, the superintendent (SI) or Executive Director (AS) must enable the current school year (only the SI or AS may complete this step.)
-Along with all system users (roles and buildings) need to be updated through CDE Identity Management (IdM) (only Local Access Managers or LAMS may complete this step.)
+Similarly, all system users (roles and buildings) need to be updated through CDE Identity Management (IdM) (only Local Access Managers, or LAMS, may complete this step.)

 Key dates and steps within COPMS (RANDA)